yuqiww/bayarea_urbansim/input_data.md

 ---

 # Base Year GeoDatabase

-Bay Area UrbanSim requires a representation of the region's parcels, buildings, households, and employees for the base simulation year (2010).
-This data is pulled together, integrated, and clean up using a series of scripts originally writen by [UDST](https://udst.org)
+Bay Area UrbanSim requires a representation of the region's parcels, buildings, households, and employees for the base simulation year (2015).
+This data is assembled and recoded by the BASIS project, enhanced with propietary and inhouse data, imputed to ensure buildings can hold all households/employees, and household/employees are allocated to specific buildings.

-## Computing Environment, Setup, and Configuration for Base Year GeoDatabase Cleaning

-## Running the Script

 set of steps